 We all want to find easy ways to save money.
 If a money saving tip is earth friendly that is better right?
 Paperless Kitchens are something worth looking into.

-On Pinterest I see pins on how to make unpaper towels.
-Unpaper towels are Bird's-eye which is expensive.
+On Pinterest you can find pins on how to make unpaper towels.
+Many use Bird’s-eye cloth which is expensive.
 Terry cloth is another option.
 You sew fabric to the back side and add snaps.
-You snap them together and get them to look like a regular roll of paper towels
+You snap them together and get them to look like a regular roll of paper towels.

+I sew myself and if you do not sew or have the materials making unpaper towels can be expensive.
+Another consideration is the snaps.
 I thought snaps could cause problems.
 With the snap sticking out it has the potential to scratch things.
-I also realized the materials could be costly.
-I decided not to use unpaper towels.
+I decided against unpaper towels.

 You do not have to sew unpaper towels either Etsy and Amazon sells unpaper towels.

-Instead, I used Bird's-eye cloth diapers to clean instead.
+Instead, I used Bird’s-eye cloth diapers to clean instead.
 The reason I chose these is simple.
-Bird's-eye can clean any surface including glass and are super absorbent.
-I prefer these for glass.
+Bird’s-eye can clean any surface including glass and are super absorbent.
+I prefer these for cleaning in general.

 You can also opt to use microfiber cleaning cloths.
 They are cheap and attract crumbs.
+If you want to save money, this is the best option.
 They are not ideal for cleaning glass.
 I notice streaks and lint left behind.
 I prefer these for surface cleaning.

 Another option is using old socks to dust.
-Cutting up old towels and t-shirts are a great way to up-cycle and save.
+Cut up old t-shirts.
+Re-purposing items is an amazing way to up-cycle and save.
 You need not spend money if you cannot afford to buy microfiber rags or unpaper towels.
+Find materials you already have on hand.

 I use reusable cloths pretty much for everything except for the toilets.
 To avoid cross contamination, I use paper towels on the toilets.
 Some people will keep a separate bin for rags used to clean toilets.
 That can get confusing so I use paper towels on toilets sparingly.